 Once a student is selected, registration is completed by the school via HOBY International’s registration system.

-It costs $425 for each sophomore for the three days of activities at the state seminar.
+This year, it costs $250 for each sophomore for the three days of activities at the state seminar.
 In some cases, this fee is paid by the parent, Parent Teacher Association, or other community partner.
 The all-volunteer Virginia committee raises the state seminar expenses for room and board, copies, and program supplies with generous sponsorships from the private sector, service organizations, and individuals.
 Women’s Clubs, Jaycees, Kiwanis, and Optimists financially sponsor individual schools to the seminar.

 All HOBY programs are based on the Social Change Model of Leadership Development.
 The HOBY Curriculum was updated and adopted in 2009.
 The Social Change Model promotes a nonhierarchical approach to leadership and leadership development, meaning it is not necessary to have authority, an elected position, or a title in order to participate in a group’s leadership processes.
 Its major assumption is that leadership is ultimately about change, particularly change that benefits others in our local and global communities.
 For additional information about the Social Change Model of Leadership, please click here.

-Once your school has completed your registration and paid the registration fee, please make sure that you have completed HOBY Virginia’s electronic Pre Seminar Materials.
-These are due 2 weeks before your arrival on campus.
+Once your school has completed your registration and paid the registration fee, please make sure that you have completed HOBY Virginia’s electronic Pre-Seminar Materials.
+These are due a few weeks before your arrival on campus.